-There are different types of sonnets that exist out there - Shakespearean (English), Spenserian, Petrarchan (Italian), Occitan, Urdu sonnet and others.
+There are different types of sonnets that exist out there—Shakespearean (English), Spenserian, Petrarchan (Italian), Occitan, Urdu sonnet, and others.
 Each is slightly different than the other though there are similarities between them all.
-All the sonnets use iambic pentameter and have some kind of a rhyme scheme that needs to be followed.
-They also have the same number of lines - fourteen.
+All the sonnets use iambic pentameter and have a rhyme scheme that needs to be followed.
+They also have the same number of lines—fourteen.

 What is iambic pentameter?

 Iambic pentameter is a measure of a line in a traditional verse poem.
 It describes the rhythm of that particular line that is created by the words you write.
 The rhythm is measured in syllables, which are referred to as "feet".
 In iambic pentameter there are five of these "feet" in each line of the poem and each "foot" consists of an unstressed syllable and a stressed syllable.

 To make things a bit easier you can think of each line in an iambic pentameter poem sounding like this: DA-DUM, DA-DUM, DA-DUM, DA-DUM, DA-DUM.
 When you write your lines read them in the DA-DUM style and if your line has five DA-DUMs that means your line is written in iambic pentameter.

 It's not that easy to understand this the first time around but it gets easier as you write more and more poetry in iambic pentameter.

 How to Write a Shakespearean Sonnet